-The WSA coronal model is made by the combination of the WSA Potential Field + Current Sheet (WSA PF+CS) and the WSA Inner Heliosphere (WSA-IH) models.
-The WSA PF+CS model combines a Potential Field Source Surface (PFSS) model with the Schatten Current Sheet model to model the magnetic field between the photosphere and the source surface, set at 2.5 $R{\odot}$ (Owens and Forsyth, 2013).
-Starting from 2.5 $R{\odot}$ outwards, the WSA-IH model then propagates the solar wind and magnetic field up to 21.5 $R{\odot}$ , where they are used as the inner boundary conditions for the heliospheric model.
-For the heliospheric model, we used a simulation domain between 21.5 $R{\odot}$ and 2 AU in the radial direction, so to include the Earth orbit, with a latitudinal angle ( $\theta$ ) going from 60° N to 60° S with respect to the solar equator, and an azimuthal angle ( $\phi$ ) spacing over 360°.
+The WSA coronal model is made by the combination of the WSA potential field + current sheet (WSA PF + CS) and the WSA inner heliosphere (WSA-IH) models.
+The WSA PF + CS model combines a Potential Field Source Surface (PFSS) model with the Schatten Current Sheet model to model the magnetic field between the photosphere and the source surface, set at 2.5 $R{\Theta}$ (Owens & Forsyth, 2013).
+Starting from 2.5 $R{\Theta}$ outwards, the WSA-IH model then propagates the solar wind and magnetic field up to 21.5 $R{\Theta}$ , where they are used as the inner boundary conditions for the heliospheric model.
+For the heliospheric model, we used a simulation domain between 21.5 $R{\Theta}$ and 2 AU in the radial direction, so to include the Earth orbit, with a latitudinal angle ( $\Theta$ ) going from 60° N to 60° S with respect to the solar equator, and an azimuthal angle ( $\phi$ ) spacing over 360°.

 Run in combination with a cone model (Zhao et al., 2002; Xie et al., 2004), ENLIL can model the propagation of CMEs throughout the heliosphere.
-This kind of simplified model assumes a self-similar CME expansion, characterised by a constant angular width as result of the external magnetic pressure confinement, until the CME reaches the heliospheric inner boundary at $21.5 R{\odot} = 0.1 \text{ AU}$ - as supported by coronagraphic observations (St. Cyr et al., 2000).
+This kind of simplified model assumes a selfsimilar CME expansion, characterised by a constant angular width as result of the external magnetic pressure confinement, until the CME reaches the heliospheric inner boundary at $21.5 R{\Theta} = 0.1 \text{ AU} - \text{as supported by}$ coronagraphic observations (St. Cyr et al., 2000).

-The WSA-ENLIL+Cone model takes as CME input parameters: the passage time at $21.5 R{\odot}$ , the radial speed at $21.5 R{\odot}$ , its direction of propagation, and its half width.
-The date and time of the CME passage at the ENLIL inner boundary have been obtained by de-projecting the linear $V{sky}$ contained in the LASCO catalogue by means of Equation 1, and assuming that $V{space}$ was maintained constant pfu = particles $\cdot$ cm-2 $\cdot$ s-1 $\cdot$ sr-1.

-from the CME onset to the boundary.
-Under this assumption, we have extrapolated the passage time at 21.5 $R{\odot}$ starting from the estimated onset time contained in the height-time plots in the LASCO halo CME catalogue, assuming that the ENLIL cone originated at a distance of about 1 $R{\odot}$ from the solar centre (e.g. near the solar surface or in the chromosphere).
+The WSA-ENLIL + Cone model takes as CME input parameters: the passage time at $21.5 R{\Theta}$ , the radial speed at 21.5 $R{\Theta}$ , its direction of propagation, and its half width.
+The date and time of the CME passage at the ENLIL inner boundary have been obtained by de-projecting the linear $V{\rm sky}$ contained in the LASCO catalogue by means of equation (1), and assuming that $V{\text{space}}$ was maintained constantfrom the CME onset to the boundary.
+Under this assumption, we have extrapolated the passage time at $21.5 R{\Theta}$ starting from the estimated onset time contained in the height-time plots in the LASCO halo CME catalogue, assuming that the ENLIL cone originated at a distance of about $1 R{\Theta}$ from the solar centre (e.g. near the solar surface or in the chromosphere).
 The obtained $V{\text{space}}$ has been used as input for the radial velocity parameter, assuming a completely radial direction of the CME cones at the inner boundary.

 Assuming a radial propagation in the corona, the CME direction of propagation has been specified by the latitude and longitude of the CME source location as listed in the LASCO halo CME catalogue.
 The half-width angle has been estimated by means of the empirical relation proposed by Gopalswamy et al. (2009) and presented in Section 2.
-Note that the ENLIL+Cone model version used in this work did not take into account the CME internal magnetic structure, so that the CME blobs can only perturb the pre-existing interplanetary magnetic field background once they are inserted in the heliospheric domain.
+Note that the ENLIL+Cone model version used in this work did not take into account the CME internal magnetic structure, so that the CME blobs can only perturb the pre-existing IP magnetic field background once they are inserted in the heliospheric domain.